bryan-xiong/bagelfy/README.md

 3. Run python3 app.py
 4. Once the server is up and running, copy the address from the local host 5000 and run it into your web browser.
 5. Login to Spotify.
+6. Note: Only works with added users, or will receive key error